CS2613-WI24-FR01B/exploration-activity-2-jenn95/README.md

 ```
 $ node install -g npm
 ```
+(Though I would recommend using `$ npm install` as it will install other dependencies such as axios if needed).

 Now, nagivating to the project folder in the command line, you should able to run the tests:
 ```